-4.10.1 Cash Advances
+4.10.1 Cash advances

 To avoid confusion with the loan system and distinct from it, the LA may make cash advances to allow the schools to continue to operate and to ensure sufficient cash is available for them to meet payroll costs and pay invoices due.
-These are made to aid individual schools cash-flow, but this will not extend across the change of a financial year.
+These are made to aid individual schools' cash-flow, but this will not extend across the change of a financial year.

-A cash advance request should be submitted detailing how the advance will be repaid within the financial year, in accordance with the guidance set out in the schools financial procedure manual.
+A cash advance request should be submitted detailing how the advance will be repaid within the financial year, in accordance with the guidance set out in the school's financial procedure manual.

-4.10.2 Credit Union Approach
+4.10.2 Credit union approach

 Schools may wish to group together to utilise externally held balances for a credit union approach to loans.
-Where schools choose to borrow money through such a scheme, Southwark will require ongoing audit certification if the authority does not itself act as administrator of the arrangement.
+Where schools choose to borrow money through such a scheme, the council will require ongoing audit certification if the authority does not itself act as administrator of the arrangement.

-SECTION 5: INCOME
+Section 5: Income